MV Agusta Dragster series: Dragster 800 RR Pirelli

 First presented in September 2018 at the opening of the P ZERO World of Monte Carlo, the limited-edition Dragster 800 RR Pirelli is a collaboration between MV Agusta and tyre manufacturer Pirelli.
 Based on the Dragster 800 RR, the tank slider and the fairing are manufactured in a rubber formulated by the Pirelli Research and Development department to resist scratches, scuffs and abrasions.
 The machine is available in Pirelli yellow/black or ice pearl white/America blue livery with Pirelli graphics.
 Pirelli Diablo Supercorsa SP tyres are fitted and have yellow or blue stripes on the sidewalls to match the livery.

 Dragster 800 RR America

+MV Agusta Dragster 800RR America, No. 039 of 200.

 The 2019 Dragster 800 RR America is based on the 800 RR with a red, white and blue finish that plays tribute to the 1975 MV Agusta 750 Sport America and the American flag.
 The America blue/white/Ago red/deep black livery is complemented by the spoked wheels, which have red hubs, blue spoke retainers, and white rims.
 Production is limited to 200 units.